 That in mind, if your landlord has decided to implement a no-pet policy and you sneak one into your rental, you could be evicted.
-You will have to forfeit your rental bond, you’ll be forced to move and you’ll have a black mark put against your tenancy record.
+You will have to forfeit your rental bond, you’ll be forced to move and you’ll have a black mark put on your tenancy record.
 It could get worse, though.
 If the reason your landlord did not allow dogs was because their policy did not cover them, and your dog bites another tenant, that tenant could sue your landlord.
 Then your landlord could sue you.
 Yes, it could happen.
 Eviction is not the worst-case scenario.

 #2 Neighbours can’t always be trusted

 Neighbours come in all shapes and sizes.
 There’s also bound to be one who’s a good friend to your landlord and wouldn’t hesitate to report any evidence of gossip (i.e. they’ve just spotted Fluffy at your window, and didn’t they have a no-pet policy?…) In all situations, it’s best to be a good neighbour, stay honest and stick to the rules.